bendahl/galene_deployment/doc/USER.md

 ## Preface
 This document contains information about the installation and usage of the [Galène Server](https://galene.org/) automation.
 The goal of this document is to enable a user of the software to create a working Galène instance in the Google Cloud.
-It also outlines the process of how to clean up all previously created resources when they are no longer required.
+It also outlines the process of how to clean up any previously created resources when they are no longer required.

 This is not an extensive reference manual explaining the inner workings of Galène or the tools used as part of the automation solution.
 Where appropriate, references to third party documentation will be included, however.
 Prior knowledge of cloud software or automation solutions is not required to follow through this document.
 Some of the processes described here are fairly technical, however, and should be read carefully.